Skip to main content

 Conclusion

 Digital worker identity management requires new government-wide policies and guidance tailored to digital workers’ unique functional and security considerations.
-Government-wide adoption and implementation of this playbook provide agencies distinct actions on how to manage and maintain their digital workforce.
+Adoption and implementation of this playbook provide agencies distinct ways to manage and maintain their digital workforce.

 • Step 1: The Digital Worker Impact Evaluation Matrix helps agencies determine whether to establish an identity for a digital worker based on its potential level of adverse impact.

-• Step 2: New sponsorship and validation processes establish digital worker accountability and confirms it will only act as programmed.
+• Step 2: New sponsorship and validation processes establish digital worker accountability and confirm the digital worker will only act as programmed.

-• Step 3: New identity management and identity governance data elements support an agency’s ability to manage and monitor through the identity lifecycle.
+• Step 3: New identity management and identity governance data elements support an agency’s ability to manage and monitor throughout the identity lifecycle.

 This playbook is iterative, and agencies are encouraged to collaborate, share best practices, and share lessons learned.
 Consider joining a federal committee and community of practice to learn and engage in digital worker identity management.